7ank0v1c/N64SaveConverterAndSwapperForMac/Readme.md

 Thanks
 =

-Thanks to Dan Patrick & The DayG0ne for your logo set.
-Also thanks to Daniel Falk, for your initial work on your N64SaveConverterGui' tool, which inspired me to write this
+A big shout-out to Dan Patrick & The DayG0ne for your logo set, and to Daniel Falk for your work on your 'N64SaveConverterGui' tool, which was what inspired me to write this tool.

 License